Transfer Credit Information

 Students transferring from an accredited two-year college must complete at least 45 of their final 60 credits at Roger Williams University.
 Those transferring from a four-year institution must complete at least their final 45 credits at Roger Williams University.

 Transfer students with a completed baccalaureate degree from an accredited liberal arts or comprehensive college or university must complete at least 30 credits and all major course requirements for the second degree at Roger Williams University.

 Transfer Credit Evaluation ProcessClick to Open

-Transfer students are required to provide official transcripts from every college and university attended.
-Transcripts should be mailed directly from the registrar from the college and university attended to the Office of Transfer Admission at Roger Williams University.
-Transfer applicants are sometimes required to submit course syllabus for courses they have taken at any college and university.
-The syllabus are used to evaluate the course more closely for possible transfer credit.
+Transfer students are required to provide official transcripts from every college or university attended.
+Transcripts should be mailed directly from the registrar of the college and university attended to the Office of Transfer Admission at Roger Williams University.
+Transfer applicants are sometimes required to submit course syllabi for courses they have taken at another college or university.
+The syllabi are used to evaluate the course more closely for possible transfer credit.

 Once a student has enrolled at a college or university (after graduating from high school), he or she is classified as a transfer applicant.
 Being a transfer applicant simply indicates that you are not enrolling at Roger Williams University as your first college or university.

 The University does not factor transfer credit into the RWU cumulative grade point average (GPA).